assist-project/dtls-fuzzer/README.md

 ## Suggested configurations
-We suggest the following configurations for which automatic building is reliable, learning is faster or interesting bugs have been found:
+We suggest the following configurations for which automatic building is reliable, learning is faster or interesting bugs have been found.
+Make sure you set up the SUT before running the given command.

+### OpenSSL 1.1.1b
-- any openssl-1.1.1b configuration (for example 'args/openssl-1.1.1b/learn_openssl-1.1.1b_all_cert_req_rwalk_incl')
+Any openssl-1.1.1b configuration (for example 'args/openssl-1.1.1b/learn_openssl-1.1.1b_all_cert_req_rwalk_incl') will do.
-    - terminates quickly, reliable timing making non-determinism unlikely, exercises all key exchange algorithms
+The SUT exhibits stable timing making non-determinism unlikely, Experiments terminate quickly,  exercising all key exchange algorithms.
+Command for client certificate required configuration using all (PSK, RSA, ECDH, DH) key exchange algorithms:

+    > java -jar target/dtls-fuzzer.jar @args/openssl-1.1.1b/learn_openssl-1.1.1b_all_cert_req_rwalk_incl

+### MbedTLS 2.16.1
+Any mbedtls-2.16.1 configuration can be used for the same reasons as OpenSSL.
-- any mbedtls-2.16.1 configuration (same reasons, though it takes more time to complete because the SUT is slower)
+Experiments take more time to complete since the SUT is slower.
+Command for client certificate authentication disabled configuration using all key exchange algorithms:

+    > java -jar target/dtls-fuzzer.jar @args/learn_mbedtls_all_cert_none_rwalk_incl

-- a Scandium PSK configuration, 'args/scandium-2.0.0/learn_scandium-2.0.0_psk_rwalk'
+### Scandium PSK (before bug fixes)
-    - redacted version of the model in paper, exposes important bugs, should not be run in parallel with experiments not involving Scandium or JSSE
+A redacted version of the model obtained for this configuration appears in the paper.
+The model exposes important bugs.
+The experiments  should not be run in parallel with experiments not involving Scandium or JSSE.
-- JSSE-12 RSA client authentication required, 'args/jsse-12/learn_jsse-12_rsa_cert_req_rwalk_incl'
+Command:

+    > java -jar target/dtls-fuzzer.jar @args/scandium-2.0.0/learn_scandium-2.0.0_psk_rwalk

+### JSSE 12.0.2 with authentication required
-    - redacted version of the model in paper, exposes important bugs, should not be run in parallel with experiments not involving Scandium or JSSE
+A redacted version of the model obtained for this configuration appears in the paper.
+The model exposes important bugs.
+The experiments  should not be run in parallel with experiments not involving Scandium or JSSE.
-    - note that learning for this system does not finish/converge, and will continue on endlessly, building hypotheses with more and more states.
-We hence configured it to automatically terminate after one day.
+Note that learning for this system does not finish/converge, and will continue on endlessly, building hypotheses with more and more states.
+We hence configured experiments to automatically terminate after one day.
+Command:

+    > java -jar target/dtls-fuzzer.jar @args/jsse-12/learn_jsse-12_rsa_cert_req_rwalk_incl

 ## Visualizing results